Umpqua National Forest - Welcome!

 Learn how the U.S. Forest Service works toward healthy and thriving landscapes by reading stories about projects, partnerships, volunteer programs, and much more!

 In a time when the Army traditionally relegated Black service members to menial jobs, the Triple Nickles became the nation’s first Black parachute infantry test platoon, company, and battalion.

 U.S. Forest Service (USFS) is partnering with Oregon Department of Transportation (ODOT), and FHWA Western Federal Lands (WFL) are coordinating a series of related transportation planning efforts along the Rogue-Umpqua National Scenic Byway between Roseburg and Gold Hill, Oregon.

 Interactive Visitor Map

-Download our recreation app to find hiking trails, campgrounds, picnicking areas, and swimming holes on U.S. Forest Service lands across the Pacific Northwest.
+Use our recreation app to find hiking trails, swimming holes, and more on U.S. Forest Service lands across the Pacific Northwest.